Recent reports show a phishing scam is targeting Office 365 accounts.

 “The goal of malicious actors is to harvest as many credentials as possible, to gain access to potentially sensitive information and open the possibility of impersonation of staff, which could be very damaging to the company,” McAfee explains, “the entered credentials could also be used to access other services if the victim uses the same password, and this could leave them open to a wider range of targeted attacks.”

 While phishing attacks are nothing new, the incorporation of voicemail to drive people to malicious links is more so, especially at this frequency.

 “Instead of trying to spoof Microsoft in message’s Sender field,” Posey says, “the attacker will send the message from another domain that has been compromised.
-The idea is that because the message comes from a legitimate domain (albeit one that has been compromised), filters will be less likely to block the message.
-Of course, an administrator who is paying attention can easily verify that the message did not come from Microsoft.”
+The idea is that because the message comes from a legitimate domain (albeit one is compromised), filters will less likely block a message.
+Of course, an administrator who is paying attention can easily verify that the message is not coming from Microsoft.”

 Fortunately, there are ways to protect ourselves from these scams.